muhammadyahiya/Fast-api-Example/README.md

 # Fast-api-Example

-# FastAPI Crash Course for MLOps
+# FastAPI Crash Course

-Welcome to the FastAPI Crash Course for MLOps!
+Welcome to the FastAPI Crash Course !
 This guide will help you set up and build a simple FastAPI application, useful for real-time machine learning projects.

 ## Table of Contents